dontworryjohn/aws-bootcamp-cruddur-2023/journal/week0.md

 # Security
 The important thing when it comes to security.
-Always inform the business of the techcnical risk that can exist of open vulnerabilties that has not resolved and can potentially can affect the business and how will be solved.
+Always inform the business of the technical risk that can exist of open vulnerabilities that have not been resolved and can potentially affect the business and how will be solved.

 ### Definition of the cloud security
-Cybersecurity that protects data, application and services associated with cloud enviroments from both external and internal security threats.
+Cybersecurity protects data, applications and services associated with cloud environments from both external and internal security threats.

 ### Why care about cloud security
-- Reducing the impact of breach
+- Reducing the impact of the breach
 - Protecting all the system (application, network etc) against malicious data theft
 - Reducing the human error responsible for data leaks